+NOTE You must have Administrator privileges to install Agilent IO Libraries Suite Connection Expert.
 This section describes how to install Agilent IO Libraries Suite on your PC.
-The process is as follows:

-- 1 Verify that your PC meets the minimum system requirements.
-(See "System Requirements for Agilent IO Libraries Suite 15" on page 25.) - 2 If you are upgrading to IO Libraries Suite from a previous version of IO Libraries, you must remove the instruments and interfaces listed below before you upgrade your software.
-This step is necessary in order for these devices to obtain the correct drivers to work with Agilent IO Libraries Suite. - a Disconnect any USB instruments from your PC. - b Disconnect any Agilent 82357 USB/GPIB interface converters from your PC. - c Disconnect any Agilent E8491 IEEE 1394 PC Link to VXI interfaces from your PC.

-3 Cl ose all other applications on your PC. ------ --------- ------- -------------- --------- -----
+The process is as follows: 1 Verify that your PC meets the minimum system requirements.
+(See "System Requirements for Agilent IO Libraries Suite 15.5" on page 24.)
+2 If you are upgrading to IO Libraries Suite from a previous version of IO Libraries, you must remove the instruments and interfaces listed below before you upgrade your software.
+This step is necessary in order for these devices to obtain the correct drivers to work with Agilent IO Libraries Suite. a Disconnect any USB instruments from your PC. b Disconnect any Agilent 82357 USB/GPIB interface converters from your PC. c Disconnect any Agilent E8491 IEEE 1394 PC Link to VXI interfaces from your PC.
+3 Close all other applications on your PC.
 NOTE If you install a PCI card in your computer at the same time you install Agilent IO Libraries Suite 15, a possible conflict can occur.
 The "New Hardware Found" dialog for the PCI card must be closed before installing IO Libraries.
 Otherwise the IO Libraries installation will stop until PCI card installation is complete.
 NOTE If you have NI software installed (such as NI MAX, etc.), then all NI services must be stopped prior to installing IO Libraries.

-4 Insert the Automation-Ready CD with Agilent IO Libraries Suite into the CD-ROM drive of your PC. • Wait a few seconds for the auto-run window to appear. • If the auto-run window does not appear automatically, Click Start > Run Type <drive>:autorun\auto.exe, where <drive> is your CD drive letter.</drive></drive> 5 When the installation start-up window appears, click the "Click here to install now" button once, and wait for the InstallShield Wizard to appear.
-Note: you also have the opportunity to watch a two-minute video how easy it is to install, set-up and configure your interfaces and instruments using Agilent IO Libraries Suite 15.
-6 If the IVI Shared Components and IVI VISA COM Standard Components are not already installed on your PC, Agilent IO Libraries Suite installs them in the standard, default locations.
-NOTE The IVI Shared Components and IVI VISA COM Standard Components are installed in default folders.
-However, if you need to install the IVI Components in a unique location refer to "Custom Installation of IVI Shared Components" at the end of this chapter
+- 4 Insert the Automation-Ready CD with Agilent IO Libraries Suite into the CD-ROM drive of your PC. - Wait a few seconds for the auto-run window to appear. - If the auto-run window does not appear automatically, - Click Start > Run... - Type: <drive>:Autorun\IOLibraries.hta where <drive> is your CD drive letter. - 5 When the installation start-up window appears, click the "Click here to install now" button once, and wait for the InstallShield Wizard to appear.

+Note: you also have the opportunity to watch a two-minute video how easy it is to install, set-up and configure your interfaces and instruments using Agilent IO Libraries Suite 15.5.

+If the IVI Shared Components and VISA Shared Components are not already installed on your PC, Agilent IO Libraries Suite installs them in the standard, default locations.
+If the IVI Shared Components and VISA Shared Components are already installed, the Agilent IO Libraries Suite installer will upgrade them to the latest version (if necessary), using the same installation location used by the older version.
+If this is a first-time installation, you will be able to select installation locations for these components by choosing a Custom Installation.

-- 7 When the InstallShield Wizard appears, click Next > to begin the IO Libraries Suite software installation. - 8 Read the License Agreement(s).
-If you accept the terms, click the radio button labeled I accept the terms of the license agreement and then click Next > to continue. - 9 When the InstallShield Wizard Setup Type dialog box appears, as shown, select Typical or Custom, then click OK.
+- 6 When the InstallShield Wizard appears, click Next > to begin the IO Libraries Suite software installation. - 7 Read the License Agreement(s).
+If you accept the terms, click the radio button labeled I accept the terms of the license agreement and then click Next > to continue. - 8 When the InstallShield Wizard Setup Type dialog box appears, as shown, select Typical or Custom, then click OK.
 The Typical setup installs the recommended features for your configuration in standard locations on your PC.
 In a Typical setup, if another vendor's VISA software is already installed on this PC, Agilent VISA is installed as secondary.
-If no other vendor's VISA software is found on this PC, Agilent VISA is installed as primary.
-(See "Using Agilent VISA in Side-by-Side Mode" on page 37.)
+If no other vendor's VISA software is found on this PC,

+Agilent VISA is installed as primary.
+(See "Using Agilent VISA in Side-by-Side Mode" on page 40.)